TomekTarczynski/Tutorial/git.md

 Download command | What it does
 ---------------- | -----------------------------
 `$ git fetch <remote>` | Fetch all of the branches from the repository.
 This also downloads all of the required commits and files from the other repository.
-It doesnít force you to actually merge the changes into your repository.
+It doesn‚Äôt force you to actually merge the changes into your repository.
 Git isolates fetched content as a from existing local content, it has absolutely no effect on your local development work.
 `$ git fetch --dry-run` | The --dry-run option will perform a demo run of the command.
 It will output examples of actions it will take during the fetch but not apply them.
 `$ git pull <remote>` | `git pull` is the more aggressive alternative, it will download the remote content for the active local branch and immediately execute git merge to create a merge commit for the new remote content.